fceruti/django-starter-project/README.md

 `docker-compose run --rm web /bin/bash` | Same as before but for services defined in docker-compose.yml `docker-compose run --rm web /bin/bash -c 'python manage.py migrate'` | Run a management command

-## Old fashion install
-First of all, install pyenv so you can use the specified python version (check out .python-version).
-Then, run `pip install pipenv` to install it's pip's successor: pipenv.
-Then install dependencies by running `pipenv install`.
-You can now start developing.
+## Pipenv commands

-These commands are at your disposal:
+These shortcuts are at your disposal:

 Command | Shortcut for
 --- | ---